open-telemetry/community/projects/mainframe.md

 ## Staffing / Help wanted

-Based on previous participation in the meeting for preparings this proposal, we foresee continued contributions from 12 to 15 people.
+Based on previous participation in the meeting for preparing this proposal, we foresee continued contributions from 12 to 15 people.
 In addition, this group will welcome contributors from various areas:
 -   We look for participation from mainframe experts of all kinds: observability and monitoring experts, performance experts, virtualization experts, architects, and users of observability solutions for the mainframe and those who want to extend, simplify, and improve their current observability solution to the mainframe.
 -   We welcome developers working with Assembler, COBOL, PL/1, and REXX, and engineers willing to contribute with the instrumentation for mainframe-specific programming languages.
 -   We invite everybody to join who is passionate about the mainframe.